Connect with others who understand.

 The treatment goal for accelerated-phase CML is usually to kill cancer cells and help a person go into remission, in which leukemia signs and symptoms go away.
 In some cases, the goal may be to help the leukemia go back to the chronic phase.

 TKIs may not be as effective for people in the accelerated phase.
 They may help people go into remission, but the CML often comes back within about two years.
-Stem cell transplants may be a good option for people in the accelerated phase who are able to tolerate the side effects.
+Stem cell transplants may be a good option for people in the accelerated phase who can tolerate the side effects.

 Cells in accelerated-phase CML often have additional gene changes compared to the leukemia cells found in chronic-phase CML.
 Genetic testing can help people in the accelerated phase learn more about which treatments may be most effective.